ilyakava/ISL/ISL_chap3_Ex.md

 1. The null hypothesis was originally that there is no relation between tv, radio, and newspaper advertising budgets and product sales.
-It also tells us that in the absense of tv and radio expenditures, sales are non-zero.
+It also tells us that in the absence of tv and radio expenditures, sales are non-zero.
 The tiny p-value for the intercept tells us that we can reject the null hypothesis, i.e. that ß0 == 0.
-The tiny p-values for tv and radio accordingly tells us that we can reject the hypothese that ß1 == 0 and ß2 == 0, i.e. that there is no relationship between tv and sales, or radio and sales.
-Since the p-value for newspaper is substancially more than 5%, we can conclude that there is no relationship between newspaper advertisements and product sales, when tv and radio ads are kept constant.
+The tiny p-values for tv and radio accordingly tells us that we can reject the hypotheses that ß1 == 0 and ß2 == 0, i.e. that there is no relationship between tv and sales, or radio and sales.
+Since the p-value for newspaper is substantially more than 5%, we can conclude that there is no relationship between newspaper advertisements and product sales, when tv and radio ads are kept constant.

 2. KNN regression estimates the f(x0) of a test point by looking at the average y of the K points closest to that test point.
 In contrast, the KNN classifier estimates the conditional probability of a test point equaling each variation of f(x0) and then assigns f(x0) to the value that is most likely.

-3. The estimated coeficient for IQ and the interaction between GPA and IQ are near zero.
+3. The estimated coefficient for IQ and the interaction between GPA and IQ are near zero.

     a.
 Answer is iii